Reviews You Can Rely On

 How We Tested

-Our team of female skiers and riders dedicated countless hours to scouring the market for the best women's ski pants and bibs, carefully selecting the top contenders featured here.
-Every pair was bought at full price and put to the test over an entire winter season across North America's mountains.
-We skied and rode through every kind of condition—warm, sunny spring skiing, deep powder days, and intense storms where the snow didn't let up.
-To ensure each pant received a thorough inspection, we also conducted objective lab tests to level the playing field.
-For example, every pair was put through a shower test for waterproofing.
-Through it all, we took note of each pair's strengths and weaknesses.
+Our team of female skiers and riders dedicated many hours scouring the market for the best women's ski pants and bibs.
+Every pair was purchased at full price and tested over a winter season, and beyond.
+We skied through all kinds of conditions: Deep powder days, strong sun, gusting wind, and relentless storms.
+To ensure each pant received a thorough inspection, we conducted objective lab tests to level the playing field.
+Every pair undertook a two-minute shower test to assess the effectiveness of the waterproofing under prolonged, direct water exposure.
+Through it all, we noted each pair's strengths and weaknesses.

 • Weather Resistance (25% of total score weighting)